-GOVERNMENT OF MALTA FONDI.eu Change in Project Manager Form I, (Name of Authorised Representation(Name of Beneficiary) Manager) holder of ID card No(I of(Name of current Project as the Beneficiary, appoir D No.) to the position of Manager) for the in (Date of new appointment) sition of (Insert Position within Int(Name of new Project F Project Manager in the stead vestment project(Project ent).
-In Enterprise) within the enterprise Name of Authorised Representative Signature Date Name of New Project Manager Signature Date Funded by the European Union NextGenerationEU
+GOVERNMENT OF MALTA FONDI.eu Change ir n Project Manage Forn 1 I, (Name of Authorised Representa tive), as Authorise d Representative on behalf of (Name of Beneficiary) as the Beneficiary, appoir nt (Name of new Project Manager) holder of ID card No. (I D No.) to the position of Project Manager in the stead of (Name of current Project Manager) for the in vestment project (Project Reference effective as of (Date of new appointme ent) .
+The new Project Manager holds the pos and may be contacted on (Insert Phon . , .
+Name of Authorised Representative Signature Date Name of New Project Manager Signature Date Funded by the European Union NextGenerationEU